RadeonHD Card Recommendations for AmigaOS 4.x

 PCI Only Amigas

 While I would recommend that people upgrade to one of the newer motherboards that support PCIe, I realise that many will want to upgrade their existing machines instead.
-My current recommendation is still that people wait until the driver has actually been released before buying a card for older Amigas.
-There is no set release date yet.

 With older AmigaOS 4.x machines, the choice is rather more limited.
 The performance will be limited by the PCI bus' bandwidth, and the lower CPU speed.
 Nevertheless, I still see upgrading to a Radeon HD (or Radeon X1000 series) card as a step up.
 Not in terms of speed, but in terms of capability.
 These cards will introduce the ability to use shaders, which opens up a whole new set of possibilities.
 Here are some general things to keep in mind: